Parallel computation¶

 Run the calculation on a single core for 100% efficiency

-- For your research project, you also have a calculation that takes 11 days.
+For your research project, you also have a calculation that takes 11 days.
 Your HPC cluster allows a calculation of at most 10 days.
-Assume your HPC center will not extend your job (they will sometimes do so when asked!).
-How do you make optimal use of your time?
+Assume your HPC center will not extend your job (they will probably do so when asked: we are there to help!).
+How do you make optimal use of your computational resources?

 Answer